Tiger767/ML-Brawlhalla/README.md

 Disclaimer: This bot is not for any competitive contexts, where such a bot would be deemed cheating.
 This bot is solely created and published to show the potential of machine learning algorithms in a popular game.
 Also, no hacking of the game was performed, meaning the game's inner state was not touched (ex. reading the game's memory).
 All actions were performed with keypresses, and the states of the game were observed through screenshots.

-The code for each training trial is published here, but the Brawhalla training environments are not published.
+The code for some of the trials is published here, but the Brawhalla training environments are not published.

 Trial 1
 - Goal: The agent will be able to 1v1 and perform better than a random agent.